corrode/corrode.github.io/content/blog/paradigms/index.md

 But even in this short example, we can see a discrepancy between the problem we're trying to solve and the code we're writing:
 The intermediate values of `sum` are irrelevant!
-We only care about the final value.
+We only care about the result.

-Compare that to the more functional version:
+Compare that to a more functional version:

 ```rust
 let sum: u32 = (0..10).sum();
 ```

-Both approaches allow the compiler to optimize the code and compute the sum during compilation, making the solutions effectively the same.
-However, I have observed that many experienced Rust developers lean towards the functional style, even in straightforward scenarios.

 In small examples like this, it might not matter much, but when we start working with nested loops, we see that in the imperative approach, more lines are dedicated to bookkeeping than to the actual problem.
-This causes the code's accidental complexity to rise quickly.
+This causes the code's accidental complexity (the unnecessary complexity we introduce ourselves) to increase.

 ## Nested Loops And Bookkeeping

 Let's consider a slightly bigger example.
-Imagine you had a list of programming languages, their supported paradigms, and the number of production users for each language.
+Imagine we had a list of programming languages, their supported paradigms, and the number of production users for each language.
 The task is to find the top five languages that support functional programming and have the most users.